rugantio/fbcrawl/README.md

 # fbcrawl
-Fbcrawl is an advanced crawler for Facebook, written in python3 based on the [Scrapy](https://scrapy.org/) framework.
+Fbcrawl is an advanced crawler for Facebook, written in python based on the [Scrapy](https://scrapy.org/) framework.

 ## DISCLAIMER
 This software is NOT to be used, for any reason.
 It violates Facebook's terms and conditions.